 But the average 40-something first-time buyer took a loan that was just 7% short of the absolute maximum available.
 In the first quarter of the year, the loans were 27% short.
 The change in behaviour is significant – but why was it happening?

 By cross-examining other data points, we spotted some interesting trends.

 When we first started looking at our own data, we realised that we made fewer loans to people buying flats than would ordinarily be the case.
-That was especially true of this 40-44 age bracket, which usually includes a good number of buyers looking
+That was especially true of this 40-44 age bracket, which usually includes a good number of buyers looking for flats.

 As we looked across the industry, we realised this was broadly true for everyone.

 With remote working set to become the new norm, our appetite for city living is falling.
-More people – particularly those with families – are looking to move out of central London in particular, to enjoy the greenery and space
+More people – particularly those with families – are looking to move out of central London in particular, to enjoy the greenery and space of the suburbs.

 What our data seems to show is that while making that move, people are willing to push themselves to get the biggest, best or most expensive house that they can afford.

 Spending patterns are changing.
 If those 40-somethings are spending less on train tickets, coffees, lunchtime sandwiches and after-work drinks, it may feel less-risky to push the boat out with the mortgage.

 And if we are all going to be spending more time at home, people want to make sure their daily environment is better than ever– and has the space to accommodate homeworking.